 Ethnic Groups Of Colombia

 The Mestizo ethnic group claims a 53.5% share of Colombia’s population.
 Before Spanish occupation of Colombia, different tribes of the Amerindians resided in the region.
 These tribes were remarkable potters and goldsmiths, as witnessed through numerous archaeological treasures from this period.
-The interactions of the women from these Amerindian tribes with the advancing Spanish conquerors gave rise to the Mestizo population.
+The interactions between the indigenous community with the advancing Spanish conquerors gave rise to the Mestizo population.
 The Mestizo primarily inhabited the Andean highlands, where they were involved in agriculture, but began moving into the urban areas from the 1940s onward.
 In modern Colombia, the ethnic group is found scattered throughout the country and mostly speak the Spanish language.

 Native South Americans

 Around 3.4% of Colombians identify as being Native South Americans.
 These ethnic groups are made up of the ancestors of indigenous peoples who inhabited Colombia before Spanish colonization.
 The earliest inhabitants of Colombia arrived in 10,000 BC.
-Starting the first millennium AD more advanced of these indigenous groups settled throughout the country.
-These tribes became advanced in fields such as farming, pottery, and mining.
-These groups contributed to the myth of El Dorado, which is thought to have fueled the continent’s conquest.
-These native tribes are credited with the pottery and gold work artifacts displayed in various museums in the country.
+These native groups are credited with the pottery and gold work artifacts displayed in various museums in the country.
 There are 102 of these indigenous groups in modern day Colombia.
 Most of these indigenous groups live in isolated areas, mainly in the southern highlands, the arid Guajira Peninsula, the Amazon, and the forests found north and west of Cordilleras.
 The Wayuu are the largest of these native ethnic groups.
 Most of these indigenous communities speak their native languages and practice different cultures.
-The indigenous communities live in an increasingly tense state with the rest of the ethnicities.
-The native groups demand autonomy in a bid to curb encroachment of other ethnic groups to land that they consider belongs to them by right.

 Other ethnic groups account for a collective 1.9% share of Colombia’s population.
 The Romani population of Colombia is the largest of these groups.
 The Romani people trace their ancestry to Northern India, from where they fled persecution and racial discrimination.
 They subsequently faced slavery in Europe, from where they fled to Colombia which prohibited the importation of slaves in 1821 through a Spanish law.
 The Romani people in Colombia chiefly speak the Romany language and engage in craft, music and dances, elements which characterize the Romani culture.
 Immigrants represented in Colombia are from numerous countries such as Venezuela, Germany, Syria, Palestine, Uruguay, Spain, Japan, Lebanon, and Italy.